Home theater PC: Software

 HTPC options exist for each of the major operating systems: Microsoft Windows, Mac OS X and Linux.
 The software is sometimes called "Media Center Software".

 Linux, Unix, and BSD

 A number of media center software solutions exist for Linux-, Unix-, and BSD-based operating systems; for example MythTV is a fully fledged integrated suite of software which incorporates TV recording, video library, video game library, image/picture gallery, information portal and music collection playback among other capabilities.
 Kodi is also available (as it is for many platforms), and can be used to present all the available media including TV programmes recorded by MythTV.
 Freevo, VDR, SageTV and Boxee are other solutions.

 Linux, partially due to its opensource nature, is available as customised versions including the mediacentre pre-installed and with superfluous software removed.
 Examples include MythBuntu (based on Xubuntu), and Ubuntu TV or Kodibuntu (formerly XBMCbuntu), (all based on Ubuntu).

 LinuxMCE is a complete home automation solution including lighting/curtains, security, and MythTV capability.

+Contemporary efforts on a TV based software package includes Plasma Bigscreen.